National marketing campaign partnerships

 Our campaigns

-• Increasing the understanding or heart attack symptoms and the signs of a stroke and encouraging people to call 999 when symptoms appear
+• increasing the understanding of heart attack symptoms and the signs of a stroke and encouraging people to call 999 when symptoms appear

-• Encouraging people who have been sent an NHS bowel cancer screening kit to complete and return the test.
+• encouraging people who have been invited to participate in NHS cancer screening programmes to come forward.

 Find out more about our help us, help you partners